spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 ## Environment variables

+> SvelteKit now handles env secrets, take a look at [SvelteKit
+> Environment Variables with the SvelteKit $env Module] which details
+> how to use it in a SvelteKit project.

 As I'll want to be committing this to source control I don't really want to add my access tokens.
 I can use the Vite way which is to add: